The Camellia Foundation

 Overview

-The Camellia Foundation is a UK registered charity (established 2012) that focuses on supporting communities in developing countries and people of Tibetan origin.
-With charitable expenditure of £814,361 in the year ending June 2024, the foundation operates through three main mechanisms: building relationships with established organizations to deliver resources, providing direct funding for projects, and allocating money to individuals whose activities align with their charitable objectives.
-The foundation is closely connected to Camellia Plc, with the foundation's Bermuda entity controlling 51.67% of the company's voting rights.
+The Camellia Foundation is a UK registered charity (number 1145679) that focuses on supporting communities in developing countries and people of Tibetan origin.
+With charitable expenditure of £814,361 in the year ending June 2024, the foundation operates through three main mechanisms: building relationships with established organisations to deliver resources, providing direct funding for projects, and allocating money to individuals whose activities align with their charitable objectives.
 The charity currently employs 2 staff members and is governed by 4 trustees.

 Funding Priorities